 Unit Testing is the process of writing small, code-level tests that prove that the method did what the developer intended when the test was written.
-Well-written Unit Tests only test one specific aspect or path through a single method (from @TimOttinger see F.I.R.S.T.
+Well-written Unit Tests test only one specific aspect or path through a single method (from @TimOttinger see F.I.R.S.T.
 Unit Testing Principles).
-Unit tests provide a degree of safety by demonstrating whether a change in the code affects the test cases.
+Since most methods have multiple paths through them, they need multiple tests.

 - Code from Practical Unit Testing with JUnit and Mockito

 - Don’t Measure Unit Test Code Coverage

 - Unit Testing (from the book Software Engineering at Google)

 *Thank you for visiting the World's Largest Opinionated Agile Reference Library.
 This content is created and the links are curated through the lens of Agile Pain Relief Consulting's view of what is effective in the practice of Scrum and Agile.
 We don't accept submissions and emails to that effect are marked as spam.
 Book listings may use affiliate links that could result in a small commission received by us if you purchase, but they do not affect the price at all.
 From experience, this won't amount to anything more than a cup of coffee in a year.« Back to Glossary Index